nathancy/nathancy.github.io/projects/CEW.md

 <img class="ui fluid image" src="../images/CEW3.JPG">

 ### Implementation
 Continuous electrowetting automation is implemented using an [Arduino Mega](https://www.arduino.cc/en/Main/arduinoBoardMega2560) microcontroller, a open-source electronics platform, the [Agilent 33220A](http://www.keysight.com/en/pd-127539-pn-33220A/function-arbitrary-waveform-generator-20-mhz?cc=US&lc=eng) waveform generator, and home-made feedback displacement sensors made with [Duroid](http://www.rogerscorp.com/acs/producttypes/6/RT-duroid-Laminates.aspx) and resistors.
-Over a semester, firmware was developed which utilized feedback displacement sensors and the Arduino serial monitor to implement the process of CEW where the user can specify a desired position in the fluidic channel.
+Over a semester, firmware was developed which utilized feedback displacement sensors and the Arduino serial monitor to implement the process of CEW where the user is able to specify a desired position in the fluidic channel.

 ### Learning Outcomes
-In this project, I gained experience working with an Arduino microcontroller for its programming platform and serial interface, C++ for programming the functional abilities of the application, and the [CapacitiveSensor Library](https://github.com/PaulStoffregen/CapacitiveSensor) for handling the proximity sensing of capacitive displacement sensors.
+In this project, I gained experience working with an Arduino microcontroller which included its programming platform and serial interface, C++ for programming the functional abilities of the application, and working with the [CapacitiveSensor Library](https://github.com/PaulStoffregen/CapacitiveSensor) for handling the proximity sensing of the capacitive displacement sensors.

 Source Code: <a href="https://github.com/nathancy/LM-CEW-Automation-"><i class="large github icon"></i>https://github.com/nathancy/LM-CEW-Automation-</a>